JShull/GAME395_Unity/Docs/Syllabus.md

 An **A** in this class requires you to go beyond the normal expected allotment of time for this class.
 The typical rule is 2-3 hours per 1 hour of in class time.
 A 3 credit class then would require about 5-6 hours of additional weekly time spent on a single class.
 Given that this class is software intensive and we are all coming at it with different backgrounds this is going to range wildly across each individual.
 To maintain that this class is accessible, but also realistic in your expectations, expect to use my office hours a lot, use me to help with your projects when you're stuck (that's the point of me teaching the class!!), be ready to put additional time after class to fully grasp all that you could do within Unity, expect lots of failures and through those failures I promise you will be rewarded.
 My main job for you within this advanced agreement is to help limit your focus so you set a good cadence and still maintain realistic hours within the time frame alloted for this class: no one wants to overwork and my theory is overworking is a derivative of bad planning.

 * Complete all assignments on your plan
-* Submit all Weekly Exit Tickets
+* Submit 12 Weekly Exit Tickets
+* Complete 8 Weekly Unity Assignments
 * Submit 'mod' Plan
 * Turn in your Final Mod Project Pull Request
 * Your experience compiles and runs on device with no major issues.